karan-47/studentdatabase-php/README.md

 2) student_info(dob varchar, mobile_no varchar, name varchar , uid int primary key)
 3) student_info2(batch varchar, college varchar, department varchar , uid int primary key, year vachar)

-and create multiple copies of this data to make sure we have data duplicay
+and create multiple copies of this data to make sure we have data duplicacy.
+We have also used an online (from freesqlhosting) database with same data.

 And one database (lock_status) which has one table called traffic_control for implementing locking.